Conductive Argument

 The adjective certain seems to be attached to the connective in spite of, indicating that the speaker will not argue on the basis of this argument (will not identify with this voice), S. Interaction, Dialogue, Polyphony.

-A conductive argument does not seem amenable to default reasoning.
+A conductive argument does not seem to be amenable to default reasoning.
 Their conditions of refutation are different.
-Default reasoning might be updated or changed when new information is accessed, while conductive reasoning does not depend on information as such.
-A conductive argument typically deals with values, either moral or aesthetic.
-The specific issue of conduction is the hierarchization, or balance, of values.
-Whilst some pairs of values will be very difficult, if not impossible, to balance, others will be quite plausibly balanced.
-So, sentence (8) for example can be plausibly converted as (8.1), because the three implied values cannot, in my view, be hierarchized, whilst (9) invokes values which seem easier to balance:
+Default reasoning might be updated or changed as new information is accessed, while conductive reasoning does not depend on information as such.
+A conductive argument is typically concerned with values, either moral or aesthetic.
+The specific problem of conduction is the hierarchization, or balancing of values.
+While some pairs of values will be very difficult, if not impossible, to balance, others will be quite plausibly balanced. for example, sentence (8) can be plausibly transformed into (8.1), because the three implied values cannot, in my view, be hierarchized, while (9) invokes values that seem easier to balance:

-Cutting the lawn seems to be a task which is easy to postpone, in view of the children’s education and their legitimate satisfaction, which might be prioritized.
-So, in the case of (9), the consensus would be that pros clearly outweigh the cons.
+Cutting the lawn seems to be a task that can easily be postponed, in view of the children’s education and their legitimate satisfaction, which could be prioritized.
+So, in the case of (9), the consensus would be that the pros clearly outweigh the cons.

-In any case, more complex interactional data could provide some clue as to how dissenting speakers fare when dealing with competing values.
+In any case, more complex interactional data might provide some indications of how dissenting speakers fare when dealing with competing values.